-The Ministry Site Profile (MSP) is the document that the Call Committee completes, sometimes with the help of the transition team or Council.
+The Ministry Site Profile (MSP) is the document that the transition team and/or Call Committee completes, sometimes with the help of the other team or Council.
 The Transition Report should be used to complete portions of the MSP.
-This document is the resumé of the congregation.
+The MSP is the resumé of the congregation.
 It is important that this document accurately reflect the congregation and the local community.
 Take time completing this, so that your first impression to candidates is both engaging and accurate.
-See Appendix 16.
+See Appendix 18.